-© 2014 Jonathan Pickup - Archoncad
+© 2015 Jonathan Pickup - Archoncad

 All rights reserved.
-No part of this book may be reproduced or transmitted in any form by any means, electronic or mechanical, including photocopying, recording, faxing, emailing, posting online, or by any information storage and retrieval system, without prior written permission of the publisher.
+No part of this book may be reproduced or transmitted in any form by any means, electronic or mechanical, including photocopying, recording, faxing, e-mailing, posting online, or by any information storage and retrieval system, without prior written permission of the publisher.
 Published in the United States of America.

-Vectorworks and Renderworks are registered trademarks of Nemetschek Vectorworks, Inc., in the United States and other countries.
+Vectorworks is a registered trademark of Nemetschek Vectorworks, Inc., in the United States and other countries.
 Windows is a registered trademark of Microsoft Corporation in the United States and other countries.
 Macintosh is a trademark of Apple Computer, Inc., registered in the United States and other countries.
 Adobe, Acrobat, and Reader are registered trademarks of Adobe Systems in the United States and other countries.